A Continuous and Interpretable Morphometric for Robust Quantification of Dynamic Biological Shapes: Method

 \subsection{Morphometric evaluation}

-The PF-SDF maps all shapes to a common domain where $r=1$ is the shape boundary and $r=0$ its center.
-This guarantees scale and translation invariance, while preserving the geometric information of an SDF approach.
-It thus allows deriving similarity measures between the PF-SDFs $\tilde{\phi}_{S_i},\tilde{\phi}_{S_j}$ of two shapes $S_i, S_j$ that serve as morphometrics.
-Here, we propose a morphometric based on the angular moments of the curvature of the PF-SDF.
+The PF-SDF maps any shape to a common reference, where $r=1$ is the shape boundary and $r=0$ its center, while retaining the geometric richness of traditional SDF formulations.
+In particular, morphometrics can be defined as shape similarity measures between the PF-SDFs $\phi_{S_i^*},\phi_{S_j^*}$ of two shapes $S_i, S_j$.
+Here, we propose a morphometric based on the Fourier transform of the PF-SDF.